[QUOTE=megha14;2089676]

-If your company has well defined service conditions for the probationers and permanent employees, and such conditions are explained in the appointment order and the employee has given an undertaking, for having accepted such conditions, you can proceed with as per law.
+If your company has well-defined service conditions for the probationers and permanent employees, and such conditions are explained in the appointment order, and the employee has given an undertaking for having accepted such conditions, you can proceed as per the law.

-Therefore Management can serve a warning notice duly reminding him about the conditions of appointment and terminate him if he repeats his act within the probationary period.
-This will help the probationer to retain his appointment and he will respect the Management and it will increases his morale.
+Therefore, Management can serve a warning notice duly reminding him about the conditions of the appointment and terminate him if he repeats his act within the probationary period.
+This will help the probationer retain his appointment, he will respect the Management, and it will increase his morale.

-I feel you may agree with my suggestions.
+I hope you may agree with my suggestions.

 SPKR